The More Important A-List That We All Need To Be Talking About

 C = I feel safe enough to share about half of my inner world with them.

 D = I don’t feel very safe around them and don’t want to share with them.

 F = I don’t feel safe around them at all.
-In addition, they have proven to actually be toxic for me to be around.
+In addition, they have proven actually to be toxic for me to be around.
 I want them out of my life.

 This can be a very enlightening experience as you think through who you spend your time with.
 You may discover you don’t feel as strongly for some people as you thought you did, or that some relationships have a higher rank than you previously gave them credit for.

 Your list is likely to change over time.
 Some people will remain as As.
 Some will move from B to A. Some will go from C to F. Over a lifetime, people may move up and down your list.
-But, for right now, we just want to take a “snapshot in time” of where you see these people are in your life right now.
+But, for right now, we just want to take a “snapshot in time” of where you see these people in your life right now.

 You can also use this exercise for different reasons.
 A friend of mine went on a string of rather lousy vacations.
 He was frustrated.
 He called me and we talked about it.

 At first, we focused on where he went.
 That didn’t seem to matter.